jordanaharoni/jubilant-octo-umbrella/CONTRIBUTING.md

 please compile and test against that to avoid re-reporting an issue that's already been fixed.

 It's *incredibly* helpful to be able to reproduce the problem.
+Like super incredibly helpful, we swear.
 Please include a list of steps, a bit of code, and/or a zipped repository (if possible).
 Note that some of the libgit2 developers are employees of GitHub, so if your repository is private, find us on IRC and we'll figure